Creta5164/RMMV-MZ-DirectorView/README.md

 # Specification

-- RPG Maker MV Only
+- ~~RPG Maker MV Only~~
-  Since Causality (因果律) was based on the RPG Maker MV, so DirectorView is works with MV environment.
+  ~~Since Causality (因果律) was based on the RPG Maker MV, so DirectorView is works with MV environment.~~
+  This problem was closed (See https://github.com/Creta5164/DirectorViewMV/issues/1)

 - Lookahead view support
   When the player starts moving, the camera moves ahead.